 While it’s tempting to just unload some of that excess milk on your baby, keep in mind that this happens now or later.
-If you’re truly not ready, then by all means, keep breastfeeding!
+If you’re truly not ready, by all means, keep breastfeeding!
 Who cares how old your child is?!

 If you really are weaning now, you’re just going to have to overcome the discomfort.
 I’m sorry, I know it’s miserable.

 Here are the best tried and true methods for handling breast engorgement and the pain that comes with it.

 Hot showers – ease swelling and reduce pain

 Ordinarily, I wouldn’t recommend a hot shower because it can seriously dry your skin out, but desperate times…

 When your boobs hurt so bad you can hardly think of anything else, a nice hot shower is in order.
 It eases breast pain the same way it eases sore muscles.
 It’s such a relief to feel the hot water on achy breasts.
-Try not to stay in there all day!
+Try not to stay there all day!

 Many times, engorged breasts will leak in a hot shower with no help from you at all.
 If you need a little more relief, you can gently press your breasts to help the milk flow out.
 Once your breast engorgement is gone, you’ll feel like a new person.